ncabanes/swag-pascal/README.md

 - Original Turbo Pascal examples: 4.188

-- Tested with Free Pascal: 60 (more to come)
+- Tested and working with Free Pascal: 60 (more to come)

+- Remaining untested examples: 2.050